reidgs/TerraBot/README.md

-    -m (--mode) serial | sim | grade: mode to run in (default is serial) -a (--agent) <python file>: Your agent file (if "none" - the default  - the agent node must be run externally) -i (--interference) <text file>: Set of instructions for when to manipulate sensor and actuator values -s (--speedup) <value>: increase simulated time (only in sim mode; automatically decreases speedup when actuators are on) -b (--baseline) <text file>: Initial clock time, sensor, and actuator values (only in sim mode) -t (--tracefile) <text file>: Set of instructions that describe expected behavior (only in grade mode) -T (--tracedir) <directory name>: Directory containing trace files (only in grade mode)
+    -m (--mode) serial | sim | grade: mode to run in (default is serial) -a (--agent) <python file>: Your agent file (if "none" - the default  - the agent node must be run externally) -i (--interference) <text file>: Set of instructions for when to manipulate sensor and actuator values -s (--speedup) <value>: Increase simulated time (only in sim mode; automatically decreases speedup when actuators are on) -b (--baseline) <text file>: Initial clock time, sensor, and actuator values (only in sim mode) -g (--graphics): Show graphical representation of simulation (only in sim mode) -t (--tracefile) <text file>: Set of instructions that describe expected behavior (only in grade mode) -T (--tracedir) <directory name>: Directory containing trace files (only in grade mode)